 Buy a foreclosure with cash, stabilize and lease it, then refinance with a DSCR loan to pull your capital back out and repeat.
 No W-2s or tax returns required -- qualify on rental income alone.

-How to Evaluate a Foreclosure Deal
+How Do You Evaluate a Foreclosure Deal?

 Foreclosure Underwriting Checklist